Summerhill School: Notable former pupils

-In fiction and television
+In fiction

-Enid Blyton's The Naughtiest Girl series of novels, written in the 1940s and 50s, were her first series about school-aged children, and they were set in a school based on Summerhill, with democratic community meetings allowing the children to make decisions about the school and 'punishments' etc.
+Enid Blyton's The Naughtiest Girl series of novels, written in the 1940s and 50s, were set in a school based on Summerhill, with democratic community meetings allowing the children to make decisions about the school and "punishments" etc.

 Ira Levin's novel Rosemary's Baby (1967) has the main character reading a copy of Neill's book Summerhill and discussing it with her friends.